 How to Fix Galaxy S8 Missing Text Messages

-A huge issue over the last two months is missing text messages.
+A huge issue over the last few months is missing text messages.
 Hundreds of users on Verizon, AT&T, T-Mobile, and with both the S8 and S8+ have voiced frustration over it.
 Basically, a lot of text messages go missing.

 How to Fix Galaxy S8 Fingerprint Scanner Problems